Adrian Anantawan: Biography

-He was born in Canada to Thai dad and Hong Konger mom.
+Anantawan was born in Canada to a Thai father and a Hongkonger mother.
 Anantawan grew up in Toronto and began his violin training, at the age of nine, in Mississauga with violinist Peggy Hills, and later under violist Mark Childs in Toronto.

 In 1999 and 2000, Anantawan earned positions with the National Youth Orchestra of Canada, becoming one of its youngest members both years.

 Throughout his musical career, Anantawan has won many music awards and has received numerous recognitions.
 He has been profiled by CBC, CTV, YTV, CityTV, TVO, and many major newspapers and magazines.
 In 2001, Anantawan received the Mississauga Arts Council Emerging Music Talent award and the YTV (Canada) Young Achiever award.
 In 2002, he received the Starling Award for promising young soloist from the Meadowmount School of Music, founded by Ivan Galamian.
 In the same year, he won the International Rosemary Kennedy Award and debuted at the Kennedy Center, Washington D.C.
 In 2005, he received the CBC Galaxie Rising Star Award.

 In 2006, after enjoying a full merit scholarship, Anantawan graduated from the world-renowned Curtis Institute of Music in Philadelphia.
 While there, he studied under Ida Kavafian and Yumi Ninomiya Scott.
 In the summers of 2004, 2005 and 2006, he was awarded scholarships to the National Arts Center Young Artist Program and studied with Pinchas Zukerman., where he now serves as an instructor in its pre-college division.
 Summer of 2006 and January 2007 also saw Anantawan with a full scholarship at the Perlman School of Music under Itzhak Perlman.

 Anantawan has been performing regularly since 2001.
 He soloed with orchestras throughout Canada and the US.
 He represented the Canada Cultural Showcase at the 2004 Paralympic Games in Athens, Greece and at the Opening Ceremonies of the Vancouver Winter Games in 2010.
 In November 2005, he debuted with the Toronto Symphony under the direction of Peter Oundjian.
 In the spring of 2006, his recital at the Glenn Gould Studio for CBC Radio 2 - "Music Around Us" was broadcast live nationally.
 In September 2006 he performed at the White House to help launch the President's Global Cultural Initiative.

 Anantawan has also performed for Pope John Paul II, Christopher Reeve and the Dalai Lama.

-In 2008, he completed his master's degree in Music with a full scholarship at Yale University under Peter Oundjian.
+In 2008, he completed his master's degree in music with a full scholarship at Yale University under Peter Oundjian.
 Anantawan was inducted into Terry Fox Hall of Fame in 2008, Toronto.